tukendra/Blockchain-Drug-Supply-Chain/README.md

 A CID is an **IPFS Content Identifier**, not an Ethereum address.

-# Start the Fog / Edge Server
+# Start the Fog Server

 The main backend performs validation, IPFS storage, processing, and performance logging.